wolfSSL/wolfBoot/docs/Targets.md

 5. `flash .\test-app\image_v1_signed.bin to 0x8040000`
     - `STM32_Programmer_CLI -c port=swd -d .\test-app\image_v1_signed.bin 0x8040000`
 6. RED LD9 will be on

+### Scenario 2: Trustzone Disabled

+#### Example Description

+The implementation shows how to use STM32L5xx in DUAL_BANK mode, with TrustZone disabled.
+The DUAL_BANK option is only available on this target when TrustZone is disabled (TZEN = 0).

+The flash memory is segmented into two different banks:

+  - Bank 0: (0x08000000)
+  - Bank 1: (0x08040000)

+Bank 0 contains the bootloader at address 0x08000000, and the application at address 0x08008000.
+When a valid image is available at the same offset in Bank 1, a candidate is selected for booting between the two valid images.
+A firmware update can be uploaded at address 0x08048000.

+The example configuration is available in `config/examples/stm32l5-nonsecure-dualbank.config`.

 ### Debugging